StevenDStanton/the-social-shift/README.md

 players will experience a blend of

 - Tense decision-making in conversation trees
-- Light puzzle mechanics emulating social engineering in real scenarios
+- (Cut due to time) Light puzzle mechanics emulating social engineering in real scenarios
 - The sense of empowerment from being the weapon using words and cunning rather than brute force
 - The gray area that separates those who keep us safe from those they keep us safe from

 ### Platform

-Web HTML5
+- Web HTML5
+- Windows
+- Linux

 ### Development Software and Assets